 Their first New York apartment was at 144 Fifth Avenue.
 This was a large apartment on an upper floor above the interior decorating and art gallery firm Cottier & Co.
-The Setons decorated this apartment with lots of furniture and books and items from Seton’s already rapidly growing collections.
-This building still stands
+The Setons decorated this apartment with many pieces of furniture, books, and items from Seton’s rapidly growing collections.
+This building still stands.

-Seton’s friend, fellow painter and fellow charter member of the Camp-Fire Club of America, A.A.
-Anderson developed a building of studio-apartments specifically designed for artists.
-The building was at 80 West 40th Street, directly across from Bryant Park adjacent to the New York Public Library.
+Seton’s friend, fellow painter, and a fellow charter member of the Camp-Fire Club of America, A.A.
+Anderson, developed a studio-apartment building specifically designed for artists.
+The building was at 80 West 40th Street, directly across from Bryant Park, adjacent to the New York Public Library.
 The studio-apartment building became known as Bryant Park Studios (sometimes referred to as the Beaux Arts Building).
 Seton’s path would cross many times with Anderson.
 Anderson’s western home was the Palette Ranch, near Yellowstone National Park.
 A real bear named Wahb inhabited the Palette Ranch and inspired Seton’s book, The Biography of a Grizzly.

-The current owners of 80 West 40th Street are preservation enthusiasts and have done great job of keeping the building an elegant location.
+The current owners of 80 West 40th Street are preservation enthusiasts and have done a great job of keeping it an elegant building.

-Sometime in the teens, the Seton’s moved to their last New York City apartment at 562 Fifth Avenue.
-That building, at the corner of Fifth Avenue and 46th Street, was torn down in 2016.
+Sometime in the teens, the Setons moved to their last New York City apartment at 562 Fifth Avenue.
+That building was torn down at the corner of Fifth Avenue and 46th Street in 2016.